DawsonSilkenat/bias_framework/readme_bias_framework_user.md

 ### DebiasingGraphsComposition inheritance

 I would like DebiasingGraphsComposition to inherit from DebiasingGraphsObject to make type checking easier, however it then inherits all the functions so \_\_getattr\_\_ is not called, breaking functionality.

+### Input validation check

+If either our privileged or unprivileged groups lacks instances of the positive or negative class we will encounter issues, and speaks to a strong bias in the data.
+It may be worth checking for such a situation before running the framework.